-17.12.
+17.11.
 Country Pleasure

-- 17.12.1.
-Classes - A. Class 516 English Country Pleasure, Junior members, Specialty (no canter) - B. Class 517 English Country Pleasure, Senior members, Specialty (no canter) - C. Class 538 A Western Country Pleasure Junior, Specialty (no canter) Class 538 B - Western Country Pleasure Senior, Specialty (no canter) - D. Class 523 Country and Trail Pleasure (3-gait), Junior and Senior members, Optional English or Western Tack - 17.12.2.
+- 17.11.1.
+Classes - A. Class 516 TWH English Country Pleasure, Junior members, Specialty (no canter) - B. Class 517 TWH English Country Pleasure, Senior members, Specialty (no canter) - C. Class 538 A TWH Western Country Pleasure Junior, Specialty (no canter) - Class 538 B TWH Western Country Pleasure Senior, Specialty (no canter) - 17.11.2.
 This division shall spotlight the smooth and stylish walk in its most basic form combined with a relaxed and willing attitude.
-Judging parameters include: - A. Overall balance between horse and rider - B. Correct gaits, smoothness, and economy of motion (the ability to cover a lot of ground for an extended period of time) - 17.12.3.
-The Country Pleasure horse shall break less than 45 degrees with the knees and lack the lift of the shoulders seen in more animated classes. - 17.12.4.
+Judging parameters include: - A. The Country Pleasure horse should exhibit a strong and pronounced four beat gait with a long stride, pronounced moderate lift and reach and a cadenced headshake. - B. The Country Pleasure horse should exhibit a smooth, gliding Flat Walk and Running Walk with a cadenced up and down headshake.
+This horse should display a balanced and rounded appearance maintaining a forward and fluid rhythmic motion. - 17.11.3.
+The Country Pleasure horse shall break less than 45 degrees with the knees and lack the lift of the shoulders seen in more animated classes. - 17.11.4.
 The overstride naturally may be shorter in this class but should never appear "trotty" or stiff.
-The head nod must truly be an up and down nod (never side to side) but may lack some of the depth needed in other classes. - 17.12.5.
-The Country Pleasure horse must be alert and well-behaved, stand quietly, and back readily. - 17.12.6.
+The head nod must truly be an up and down nod (never side to side) but may lack some of the depth needed in other classes.

+- 17.11.5.
+The Country Pleasure horse must be alert and well-behaved, stand quietly, and back readily. - 17.11.6.
 Neat English or Western attire is required a combination of both is not allowed.
 Ring snaffles are allowed on any age of horse whether shown Western or English.
-Cavesons are allowed with both Western and English attire, but cross chain cavesons are prohibited. - 17.12.7.
-Only keg (factory-stamped) shoes are allowed.
+Cavesons are allowed with both Western and English attire, but cross chain cavesons are prohibited. - 17.11.7.
+Maximum 3/8 inch thick by 3/4 inch wide factory-stamped (poured or cast) hot or cold rolled steel or aluminum keg shoe on both the front and hind feet.